brentjm/automation-platform/docs/overview.md

 ### 3. Workflow/Task Creation (Backend)

 - The Flask backend creates a new workflow entry in the worflow Postgres data base table.
+- The backend also creates a new task entry in the tasks Postgres database table.
+The tasks are a list of JSON objects that define the steps in the workflow.
 - The backend does **not** directly start the first task.
 Instead, database emits a notification.
 - A web hook background listener in the backend receives the notification and starts a workflows.